flotiq/flotiq-docs/docs/API/content-type/updating-co.md

 !!! note
-    You will need to use your `Application Read and write API KEY` to perform this action or `User API KEY` scoped to accept update on the Content Type you wish to add.
+    You will need to use your `Application Read and write API KEY` to perform this action or `User API KEY` scoped to accept update on the Content Type you wish to update.
     Read more about [API keys and scoped API keys](/API/).

 ## Updating Content Objects through the API